 - Practice comfort with discomfort

-Every session is highly interactive and unpacks specific scenarios and challenges facing leaders in Corporate America today.
+This program can be offered in a variety of formats and lengths, with every session designed to be highly interactive and discussion-forward.
+Groups will unpack specific scenarios and challenges facing leaders in Corporate America, and at home, today.
 Program includes comprehensive 30-page workbook, session recordings, and personalized Unpacking Racism certification.

 Being an ally is a journey, and you do not have to do it alone.